Jessey Wade

 Anna Jessey Wade (2 December 1859 – 10 May 1952) was an English animal welfare campaigner, suffragette, writer, and editor.
-She co-founded the feminist journal Urania, was closely involved with the Humanitarian League, and worked alongside activist Ernest Bell on several publications.
-Wade was the founder of the Cats Protection League, now known as Cats Protection, and contributed to a range of organisations promoting animal welfare and social reform.
+She was involved with the Humanitarian League, worked with Ernest Bell on animal welfare publications, and founded the Cats Protection League, now known as Cats Protection.
+Wade also co-founded the feminist journal Urania and the National Society for the Abolition of Cruel Sports.

-Wade served as secretary of the Humanitarian League's Children's Department from 1906 to 1919 and was an active member of the Women's Freedom League.
-She took part in the suffragette boycott of the 1911 United Kingdom census and later co-founded the National Society for the Abolition of Cruel Sports.
-As an author, she wrote numerous pamphlets on humane education and published The Animals' Friend Cat Book in 1917.
-Wade edited Little Animals' Friend and The Cats' Mews-Sheet, contributing widely to literature that sought to promote compassion towards animals.
+Wade was secretary of the Humanitarian League's Children's Department from 1906 to 1919 and was a member of the Women's Freedom League.
+She took part in the suffragette boycott of the 1911 United Kingdom census.
+She edited Little Animals' Friend and The Cats' Mews-Sheet, and wrote pamphlets on humane education and animal welfare.
+Her book The Animals' Friend Cat Book was published in 1917.
 She retired in 1948 and died in London in 1952.

 Biography

 Early life

-Anna Jessey Wade was born on 2 December 1859, in Westminster, Middlesex.
-Her parents were John and Anna Wade.
+Wade was born Anna Jessey Wade on 2 December 1859, in Westminster, Middlesex, to John and Anna Wade.

 Activism

-Wade had a strong commitment to animal welfare and became closely associated with fellow advocate Ernest Bell, serving as his personal secretary until his death in 1933.
-Bell was the editor of the Animals' Friend and Wade became the editor of its sister publication for children, Little Animals' Friend, after Edith Carrington.
-Wade authored several pamphlets for the society's A. F. pamphlet series, including Cruelties in Dress, Mother Love in the Animal World, Fur Coats, Hats and the Woman, Little Father Christmas, and Winter Cruelties.
+Wade was associated with the animal welfare campaigner Ernest Bell, whose personal secretary she was until his death in 1933.
+Bell edited Animals' Friend, and Wade became editor of its children's sister publication, Little Animals' Friend, after Edith Carrington.
+She wrote pamphlets for the Animals' Friend Society's "A. F." pamphlet series, including Cruelties in Dress, Mother Love in the Animal World, Fur Coats, Hats and the Woman, Little Father Christmas, and Winter Cruelties.

-From 1906 to 1919, Wade served as the Honorary Secretary of the Children's Department for the Humanitarian League, an organisation dedicated to promoting compassionate treatment towards both humans and animals.
-She was also a member of the Women's Freedom League and as part of a suffragette protest, refusing to complete the 1911 United Kingdom Census.
-In 1916, she co-founded Urania, a journal that was part of a broader campaign to eliminate all distinctions based on gender, advocating for a society free from gender-based prejudices.
+From 1906 to 1919, Wade was Honorary Secretary of the Children's Department of the Humanitarian League.
+She was also a member of the Women's Freedom League and, as part of a suffragette protest, refused to complete the 1911 United Kingdom Census.
+In 1916, she co-founded Urania, a journal associated with opposition to gender distinctions and gender-based prejudice.

-In 1927, Wade organised a meeting at Caxton Hall, London, which resulted in the establishment of the Cats Protection League.
-She subsequently became the editor of the league's journal, The Cats' Mews-Sheet.
-In 1932, she helped establish the National Society for the Abolition of Cruel Sports with Ernest Bell and others.
-Wade was also involved with the Women's Freedom League, the Pit Ponies' Protection Society, and the Performing and Captive Animals' Defence League.
-In 1935, Wade delivered a speech for the Humane Education Society in Manchester.
+In 1927, Wade organised a meeting at Caxton Hall, London, at which the Cats Protection League was established.
+She later edited the league's journal, The Cats' Mews-Sheet.
+In 1932, she co-founded the National Society for the Abolition of Cruel Sports with Bell and others.
+Wade was also involved with the Pit Ponies' Protection Society and the Performing and Captive Animals' Defence League.
+She met B. Maude Phillips of the Animal Rescue League of Boston in London.
+In 1935, Wade gave a speech for the Humane Education Society in Manchester.